mku11/Salmon-Vault/javafx/project/README.txt

 license: MIT License https://github.com/mku11/Salmon-AES-CTR/blob/main/LICENSE

 Run:
-Make sure you have JavaFX installed on your machine you can download it from: https://openjfx.io/
+Make sure you have Java and JavaFX installed on your machine you can download it from: https://openjfx.io/
-Set JAVAFX_HOME to the path you have installed it in your machine.
+Set environment variable JAVAFX_HOME to the path that JavaFx is installed in your machine.
 If you use windows you can set the variable in the start.bat script or start.sh for MacOS and linux.
+For mac and linux users you will need to provide executable permissions to start.sh on the command line: chmod u+x start.sh
+Then run start.sh to start Salmon Vault

 Open source projects included:
 TinyAES